Extending Aura

 6. Add config and example

-• Add an example config file in .aura/config/providers/
+• .aura/config/providers/ — add an example config file

 7. Test